sreejith-vu/docker-image/README.md

 ```

-I have done this project is only due to my intrest in learing more about kubernetes.
+I have done this project only due to my keen intrest in learing kubernetes.

 ### What I have done?